Where to Stay in Boston First Time: Best Areas & Neighborhoods

 It isn’t all sports and tourism that make Fenway-Kenmore popular though, as the neighborhood is also the location of Boston University.
 With nearly 34,000 students studying a range of subjects, it is also one of the best places to stay in Boston for anyone who is, or is visiting, a student there.

 Just across the river, you have Harvard Square, home to the world-famous Harvard University.
-You’ll also find Boston Latin School which is the America’s first public school, Simmons University, and Wentworth Institute of Technology.
+You’ll also find Boston Latin School, Simmons University, and Wentworth Institute of Technology.

 If you like history, there are also several museums to explore include the Isabella Stewart Gardner Museum, Museum of Fine Arts which is one of North America’s largest.